brettinternet/brettinternet.github.io/content/poach/_index.md

 are _not_ a recruiter and you are a hiring manager, please see how to [recruit me](/recruit).
 You may also [learn more about me personally](/about).

-If you are a recruiter, use this method to explore my candidacy for your position.
+**If you are a recruiter**, use this method to explore my candidacy for your position.
 We need to be candid about whether I would be a good fit.
 I'm suspicious of canned messages and recruiters that waste time.